pantheon-systems/WordPress/wp-content/plugins/zoho-salesiq/readme.txt

 Else You can install Zoho SalesIQ directly from the WordPress admin!
 Visit the Plugins - > Add New page and search for 'Zoho SalesIQ'.
 Click to install.

 And then, activate the plugin

-Unravel more about SalesIQ by referring to our insightful <a href="https://www.zoho.com/salesiq/help/" target="_blank">help docs</a>.

-Explore more about the developer aspects of SalesIQ <a href="https://www.zoho.com/salesiq/help/developer-guides.html" target="_blank">here</a>!

 == Frequently Asked Questions  ==